pchettri3/100dayscloud/Journey/002/Readme.md

 ## Introduction

 ✍️ (Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.
+Too find a way to share, learn and document all the learning I do for the certicifation.
+Lot of the tooling and resources does not get implemeted to production deployment, therefore, it is easy for forget them over the time.
+Joining this community, hopefully, help me from not forgetting my learning as I document them and also learn how the other cohorts in this community structuring their learniing that I could adopt to be more productive.
+Updating branch test #

 ## Prerequisite